Skip to content

 This site is intended for Irish healthcare professionals only.
 If you are not an Irish healthcare professional, please visit our dedicated site for more information at beonemedicines.co.uk

-HSE recommends BRUKINSA as an option for treating adult patients with WM who have received at least one prior therapy, or as first-line treatment for patients unsuitable for chemo-immunotherapy.1
+BRUKINSA monotherapy is approved by HSE for WM in adults who have received at least one prior therapy, or as first-line treatment for patients unsuitable for chemo-immunotherapy.3

-ASPEN is the first and only head-to-head BTK inhibitor study in WM, with ~4 years median follow-up2–4
+ASPEN was the first and only head-to-head BTKi trial in WM, with up to 6 years follow-up4–9

 Waldenström’s macroglobulinaemia

-Primary endpoint: CR+VGPR rate with BRUKINSA vs ibrutinib in patients with MYD88 mutation2
+Primary endpoint: CR+VGPR rate with BRUKINSA vs ibrutinib in patients with MYD88 mutation4

 28%